codegod100/svack/README.md

 ## Configuration

 - `PUBLIC_API_BASE`: optional, base URL for the Cap'n Web endpoint.
 Leave unset to use same-origin `/api` paths (e.g., when the Worker is fronted by the same host); set it when developing locally or when the Worker runs on a different domain.
+- `PUBLIC_API_BASE_DEV`: optional, development-only base URL.
+Defaults to `http://127.0.0.1:8787` when `PUBLIC_API_BASE` is omitted so the UI can reach a locally running Worker on the Wrangler dev port.

 ## Useful references